Fire and rescue services

 Officially, Zambia recognises dual nationals.
 In practice, authorities may not recognise a second nationality.

-In Zambia, dual nationals can't yet apply to have their other nationality recognised.
+Dual nationals can't yet apply to have their other nationality recognised in Zambia.

-If you're both an Australian and Zambian national, local authorities may consider you a Zambian national.
+Local authorities may consider you a Zambian national if you're both an Australian and Zambian national.
 This limits the consular services we can give if you're arrested or detained.
 Enter and exit on the same passport.

 More information: